rust-bitcoin/hammersbald/README.md

 Should the process crash while in an insert batch, then at open the log file will trigger the following processing:
 * truncate key and data files to last known correct size
-* patch key file by applying the pre-image of its blocks
+* patch key file by applying the pre-image of its pages
 * delete the log file